People don’t understand how disaster-relief money gets spent—and it makes them less likely to donate

 Many people believe that relief donations should be spent quickly.
 But disaster relief groups have found that after giving to groups working in hard-hit areas directly after the disaster, donors are extremely unlikely to give more support the following year, making long term recovery efforts there especially challenging.
 Groups work best when they can plan ahead for disasters, building up the right strategies, staff, and infrastructure to handle whatever worst-case scenario might arise.
 So encouraging groups to spend money fast as opposed to smartly planning for the future might not be the best answer.

-As part of their research, the Giving Wise Alliance also surveyed 68 nonprofits to figure out what groups wished the public better understood about disaster relief.
+As part of their research, the BBB Wise Giving Alliance also surveyed 68 nonprofits to figure out what groups wished the public better understood about disaster relief.
 Several organizations including the Red Cross, Humane Society, and Direct Relief shared their thoughts in a related video that the Better Business Bureau posted alongside their results:

 “Before we can respond to a hurricane we need warehouses that are stocked with cots and blankets and other items,” Suzy DeFrancis, Red Cross chief public affairs officer says in that video.
 “We need trained volunteers who can deploy at a moment’s notice and know what they need to do when they get on the ground.
 We need communications, we need logistics, we need trucks that are fueled and maintained and ready to go.
 That’s part of the cost of responding to a disaster, not just what happens that day but in the weeks and months before.
 And often donors see the food but they don’t know what went into it.”